Anna Stadium

-The Anna Stadium is a multi-purpose stadium at the Anna Sports Complex located in the Indian city of Tiruchirappalli.
+The Anna Stadium is a multi-purpose stadium in the Anna Sports Complex located in the Indian city of Tiruchirappalli, Tamil Nadu.
 It is mainly used for football matches and athletic events.
 It has a capacity of 10,000.
-It also has eight-lane 400 m synthetic athletic track.
+It also has an eight-lane 400 m synthetic athletic track.

 History

 The stadium was built by the Sports Development Authority of Tamil Nadu in 1970 at a cost of ₹3 crore funded by the state government.
 The synthetic turf imported from Netherlands, was laid in two weeks by a professional from England.
 In 2011, construction of a new multi-purpose stadium at a cost of ₹1.77 crore was started.
 A new eight-lane synthetic athletic track were also installed.
 The total cost of the expansion was ₹12 crore.
 With this, Trichy became the fourth city in Tamil Nadu after Chennai, Coimbatore, and Madurai to have such facility for athletics.